Ball Slam

 Who should do the Ball Slam?

-All levels wanting explosive full-body work.
+All fitness levels wanting explosive conditioning with a power component.

 How to Program the Ball Slam